Enrolling a Server

-Associating an AWS Account with a Advanced Server Access Project
+Attaching an AWS Account to an Advanced Server Access Project

-Advanced Server Access supports optionally associating an AWS account with a Advanced Server Access project.
+Advanced Server Access supports optionally attaching an AWS account to an Advanced Server Access project.

-The Advanced Server Access Server Agent uses AWS's signed instance metadata to identify itself, and can automatically enroll into a project in your team.
+The Advanced Server Access Server Agent uses signed instance metadata from AWS to identify itself, and can automatically enroll into a project in your team.

-This method is best when all your AWS servers from a specific AWS account will belong to only one project.
-You can use this method to enroll servers into that project instead of using an Enrollment Token.
-For bare metal or on-premise servers, or when cloud metadata-based enrollment is not available, enroll servers using per-project Enrollment Tokens.
+This method is the best option to use when all of your AWS servers from a specific AWS account will only belong to one project.
+You can use this method to enroll servers into that project instead of using an enrollment token.
+For bare metal or on-premise servers, or when cloud metadata-based enrollment is not available, enroll servers using per-project enrollment tokens.

-To associate an AWS account with a Advanced Server Access project:
+To attach an AWS account to an Advanced Server Access project:

-From this point forward, when the agent starts on a server that belongs to this AWS account, if that server has not been previously enrolled in Advanced Server Access, the agent will submit the server's signed AWS metadata as proof of its identity, and enroll it in your Advanced Server Access project.Top
+From this point forward, when the agent starts on a server that belongs to this AWS account, if the server has not been previously enrolled in Advanced Server Access, the agent submits signed AWS metadata from the server as proof of its identity, and enrolls it in your Advanced Server Access project.Top